argentsea/docfx/tutorials/quickstart1.md

 As of today, you can add one of the following NuGet packages:

-* For SQL Server databases, use **ArgentSea.Sql**
+* For Microsoft SQL Server databases, use **ArgentSea.Sql**
 * For PostgreSQL, use **ArgentSea.Pg**

 Both packages will automatically include the shared ArgentSea package and any other dependencies.
+Using both packages in the same project is not a tested or scenario.

 You can learn more about adding a reference to ArgentSea [here](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).